 Many small tour companies and individual travellers have attempted to maximise the distinction.
-As already argued, the practices of travellers are perhaps best conceived as part of the 'cult of individualism' (Pels and Crebas 1991), though it is deeply ironic that they are largely indistinguishable from each other by virtue of their discourse, dress codes and the informal 'packages' they follow through travel guides.
-Whole regions have become travel circuits (in popular travel discourse 'doing' South East Asia, Central America and so on).
-Errington and Gewertz (1989: 40) reproduce excerpts from a Papua New Guinea guest house visitor book to illustrate the fundamental traveller distinction, with two US travellers advising: 'Explain difference between tourist and traveller . . .
+As already argued, the practices of travellers are perhaps best conceived as part of the 'cult of individualism' (Pels and Crebas, 1991), though it is deeply ironic that they are largely indistinguishable from each other by virtue of their discourse, dress codes and the informal 'packages' they follow through travel guides.
+Whole regions have become travel circuits (in popular travel discourse 'doing' South-East Asia, Central America and so on).
+Errington and Gewertz (1989) reproduce excerpts from a Papua New Guinea guest house visitor book to illustrate the fundamental traveller distinction, with two US travellers advising: 'Explain difference between tourist and traveller ...
 Be a traveller, not a tourist.
-It makes a big difference.'
+It makes a big difference' (1989: 40).
 Travellers, therefore, attempt to create their own aura, while attempting to prevent the encroachment of 'tourists' in their quest for authentication:

 Momentarily alone in one of the wildest places on earth, you feel exhilarated, exhausted and scared.
 Unfortunately the feeling is unlikely to last more than a few moments.
 If you are lucky, all that will happen is another traveller will appear on the ridge to exchange pleasantries and wonderment.
-If you are unlucky . . . your reverie will be interrupted by half a dozen Londoners swearing and shouting.
-(Edwards 1992: 19)
+If you are unlucky ... your reverie will be interrupted by half a dozen Londoners swearing and shouting.

-As Box 5.4 suggests, mass tourism and tourists have also become the target of independent tour operators.
-Intellectualism oozes through, with package tourists 'invading'
+(Edwards, 1992: 19)

-Tourism Travelling Invasion, rape, poisoning, tidal wave, Discovery, exploration, understanding, pollution, swarms, juggernaut peaceful contact Benidorm, Torremolinos, Kos Tikal, Phnom Penh, Zanzibar Sun, Sand, Sea and Sex Sensible, Sensitive, Sophisticated, Sustainable and Superficial (Wheeller 1993a: 122), or Intelligent, Inquisitive, Independent and Idealistic Unadventurous, narrow-minded, Adventurous, broad-minded, intelligent, undiscerning, unenergetic, discerning, energetic, experienced, keen, inexperienced, unimaginative, imaginative, independent, intrepid, real, unintelligent, boring, unreal, false true backpackers' discoveries and the celebration of areas where the invasion has been forestalled: at the height of aestheticisation, Cambodia is lucky for its 'fascinating culture bruised by war' and even luckier with a culture 'unscathed by tourism' (Calder 1994b).
+As Box 5.5 suggests, mass tourism and tourists have also become the target of independent tour operators.
+Intellectualism oozes through, with package tourists 'invading' backpackers' discoveries and the celebration of areas where the invasion has been forestalled: at the height of aestheticisation, Cambodia is lucky for its 'fascinating culture bruised by war' and even luckier with a culture 'unscathed by tourism' (Calder, 1994b).
 Companies refer to the 'anonymity and inflexibility' (J. & C. Voyageurs), of 'run of the mill' (Abercrombie & Kent), 'conventional' (Explore) and 'impersonalised' (Africa Exclusive) mass packaged tours, and celebrate their demise (Magic of the Orient).
 Ultimately, it is an appeal to the idea that travel is 'individual enough to be a sustainable alternative to the juggernaut of mass tourism' (Explore).